CactusTechnologies/cactus-utils/modules/utils/README.md

 ### utils.writeFile(filePath, data, [opts]) ⇒ <code>Promise</code>

-Athomically writes data to a file, replacing the file if it already exists.
+Atomically writes data to a file, replacing the file if it already exists.
 Creates directories for you as needed.

 Sync Version is also available under: `utils.writeFile.sync`